okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Update your integration

-You can modify your published SSO and SCIM integration from the OIN Wizard.
+You can modify your published SSO and SCIM integration in the OIN Wizard.

 > **Note:** All SSO integrations previously published from the OIN Manager have been migrated to the OIN Wizard.
 Okta is migrating all SCIM integrations previously published from the OIN Manager to the OIN Wizard.
 If you don't see your published SCIM integration in the **Your OIN Integrations** dashboard, go to the [OIN Manager](/docs/guides/submit-app/scim/main/#update-your-published-integration) to make any updates.